Thomas-Chqt/cub3d/README.md

 Build
 -----
 The repository must be cloned instead of downloading it as a zip file in order to resolve the submodules when configuring the project with CMake.
 Recursive cloning is not required as everything is managed through CMake.

 The project can be built using CMake.
-Building in release if recomended for better performance.
+Building in release is recommended for better performance.

 ```sh
 mkdir build